-Coronavirus (COVID-19) Updates: The Massage Clinic at College of DuPage is currently closed to ensure the safety of our staff and clients during this time.
-Please check back for information on our reopening.
+Coronavirus (COVID-19) Updates: The Massage Clinic at College of DuPage has reopened effective 1/10/2022.
+To ensure the safety of our staff and clients during this time masks are required regardless of vaccination status.

 Relax and unwind with on-site massage therapy sessions at College of DuPage.
 The Professional Massage Clinic can help with stress relief, muscle tension, pain management, headaches and more.
 We offer a variety of services performed by Licensed Massage Therapists.

 Appointments for the Professional Massage Clinic are scheduled through genbook.
-Please visit the genbook scheduling site or call us at (630) 942-2208 to book your treatment today.
+Please visit the scheduling site or call us at (630) 942-2208 to book your treatment today.
 Appointments are also available in the Student Resource Center (SRC), Room 1110.
-Reservations are required 12 hours in advance.
+Reservations are required 24 hours in advance.